 Consequence of non-compliance

 In case of non-compliance, the Company shall be fined with not less than Rs.
 5 Lakh, which may extend to Rs.
 25 Lakh.
-The Director or any other person, to whom loan has been advanced, shall be punished with imprisonment up to 6 months or fine of not less than Rs.
+The Director or any other person, to whom a loan has been advanced, shall be punished with imprisonment up to 6 months or fine of not less than Rs.
 5 Lakh but may extend to Rs.
 25 Lakh or with both.
+For more information visit Procket.